andrew-j-frank/FlappyBirdClone/README.md

 # FlappyBridClone
-A clone of flappy bird made in unity
+A clone of flappy bird made in Unity